Ricky Steamboat takes on Randy Savage in one of the most famous WrestleMania matches ever!01/07/2013 - 14:30

 Shortly thereafter, Steele gained a new "friend" named Mine, a stuffed animal with a hairy torso and bald head just like "The Animal."
 Unfortunately, Steele and Mine faded away soon after.
 Nearly a decade later, however, "The Animal" had one last run in WWE when he came out of retirement to be a part of The Oddities -- a fitting return if ever there was one.

 In 1995, Steele received the ultimate honor when he was inducted into the WWE Hall of Fame by Doink the Clown.
 His induction featured a cameo video appearance by actor Bill Murray, with whom Steele appeared in the 1994 film Ed Wood (Steele played Tor Johnson).
 Also in 1995, Steele was inducted into the Michigan High School Coaches Hall of Fame based on his accomplishments prior to his sports-entertainment days.

 Since Steele left WWE, his legend has only grown.
-He remains one of the most recognizable men outside sports-entertainment, and his very name still evokes terror on one hand and sympathy on the other.
+He remained one of the most recognizable men outside sports-entertainment until he sadly passed away Feb.
+16, 2017, though his very name still evokes terror on one hand and sympathy on the other.
 Steele captured the spotlight, and of all the unusual people who have plied their trade in WWE, he is truly one of a kind.